 The basic CDA Fee applies to documents administered by DCM and must be paid before the associated document is

 reviewed.
 This includes review of all Agreements Between Owner And Architect (O/A Agreements) and Construction Contracts for state agencies, Alabama

 schools and public universities and the related amendments, change orders, service invoices and payment requests.
-This fee does not apply to fully
+The CDA fee does not apply to fully

 locally-funded K-12 nor fully locally-funded university projects (because DCM does not review the contracts of such projects).

 The CDA Fee-O/A is due before the O/A Agreement is reviewed by DCM (see Open-End exception below) or when a fully locally-funded project O/A Agreement is

 converted to PSCA.
 The CDA Fee-CC is due before the construction contract is reviewed by DCM or when a fully locally-funded project construction contract